Mazda 6 review - Interior, design and technology

 Mazda’s impressive latest-generation sat-nav is an effective, easy-to-use system that currently includes three years’ free map updates, and it's standard on all models in the range.

 The MZD-Connect set-up is very easy to use, thanks to its clear design and dual rotary controller/touchscreen logic.
 The display on the home screen is logical and it’s straightforward to get your head around.
-It's a shame, however, that there's no allowance for Apple CarPlay or Android Auto smartphone connectivity.

 In this review